integrii/headlessChrome/README.md

 // Query all the HTML from the web site browser.Write(`document.documentElement.outerHTML`)

-// loop over all the output that came from the ouput channel
+// loop over all the output that came from the output channel
 // and print it to the console for len(browser.Output) > 0 {
   fmt.Println(<-browser.Output)